LLudivina/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 First, let’s look at the data for campaign outcomes based on their launch dates.
-Figure 1 shows a pivot table with data that came from the kickstarter worksheet located in the local file that I had previously downloaded and renamed to KickStarter_Challenge.
+Figure 1 shows a pivot table with data that from the kickstarter worksheet located in the local file that I had previously downloaded and renamed to KickStarter_Challenge.
 I then used filters to select the theater category and extract the months from the original launch dates.
 Furthermore, Figure 1 shows data for the theater category that was arranged by months and one of three labels: successful, failed, or canceled.
 For example, a filter for the theater campaign category for the month of January resulted in 56 successful, 33 failed, and 7 canceled ones.

 **Figure 1**